 ESTA, the Electronic System for Travel Authorization, is required for most people entering the United States, even from Visa Waiver Program countries.
 See the government web site for the details and to apply on-line.
 In most cases approval is in seconds after the application is completed, with the $14 one-time fee paid by credit card.
 Once you have entered the United States under ESTA, you do not have to apply again, and are eligible to use some of the express lines through US Immigration on subsequent trips.

 Why does Uber get a prime listing in a travel site?
 Because they serve more than 400 cities in 72 countries.
-Unfortunately we cannot use them at home - the idiots on the Austin City Council figured they could run Uber better than the company, and kicked them out for not changing procedures to follow Austin City Council rules.
+For a couple years we could not use them at home - the idiots on the Austin City Council figured they could run Uber better than the company, and kicked them out for not changing procedures to follow Austin City Council rules.
 Uber is back in Austin, but there are multiple competing services.

 We had an uncomfortable taxi ride to a museum in Portugal.
 Not bad, but it sure could have been better.
 So decided to try Uber to the next museum.
 Great ride, nice car, good driver (he spoke some English but that didn't matter since we had already entered our destination in the Uber app.)
 No question on payment - it automatically went on our credit card.
 We have since used Uber in numerous cities and countries, with universally excellent service.